Changissnz/selfinterest/README.md

 and is seldom not the last to admit fault.
 Admission of fault rarely ever makes sense to the self that knows the world can turn hostile against them very quickly, despite of what reason.
-The self, regardless of their cooperation with others, is a hypocrite by taking up dualist principles.
+The self, regardless of their cooperation with others, is a hypocrite after taking up dualist principles.
 From a singularist perspective, there is no need for duality except for dealing with conflicts of systemic inconsistency and hierarchy from the other, and the self knows how to state this in countless ways out of their self-interest.

+## More on philosophies of self-interest #27